 My take on it in the photos here.
 Perfectly fine if you prefer Burda’s method (or any other for that matter).

-I’ve put the tie wrong sides together, marked the notches with water soluble marker and serged all the seams, stopping and going outward with the stitches at the notch where the tie must be attached to the neckline.
+I’ve put the tie right sides together, marked the notches with water soluble marker and serged all the seams, stopping and going outward with the stitches at the notch where the tie must be attached to the neckline.

 Here you see the tie turned.
 The seam is making a gradual curve.